FACULTY

 Doctoral Student, Nutrition | josh.miller@unc.edu

-Josh is a fourth-year doctoral student in the Nutrition Department at UNC.
+Josh is a fifth-year doctoral student in the Nutrition Department at UNC.
 He is primarily interested in how resource insecurities, namely food, and water insecurity, manifest at the household level and impact feeding behaviors.
 Using data from ongoing studies in the Galápagos and Philippines, he is currently exploring whether water availability, accessibility, and quality issues influence risk of the dual burden of malnutrition across the life course.

 Anneliese Long